pergolafabio/Hikvision-Addons/advanced_card/twowayaudio.with.advanced.camera.card.md

 ## Step 1: go2rtc Add-On configuration

 A simple go2rtc.yml configuration to add the doorbell with ISAPI support:
-IMPORTANT: HTTPS is needed! to have MIC support, i use nginx to access my instance, if you dont use nginx, make sure to enable tls in below config
+IMPORTANT: HTTPS is needed! to have MIC support when you accees HA, i use the Hass Web Proxy to make sure go2rtc is using https in the advanced card
-If go2rtc setup is configured, you should be able to view the stream by browsing to this page https://user:pass@yourdomain:1985 (then click on links and then: "video+audio+microphone = two way audio from camera", test the stream to test your go2rtc config)
+If go2rtc setup is configured, you should be able to view the stream by browsing to this page http://hass-ip:1984 (then click on links and then: "video+audio+microphone = two way audio from camera", then make sure you use 'External WebRTC Viewer', this makes an https websiite from your local hass-ip)

 More info here: